oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Retrys - Defines the criteria where the Helidon framework should automatically retry an operation rather than immediately giving up

-CircuitBreakers - Defines the situation were a load may be sufficiently high that accepting new requests woudl cause system wise problems, on the basis it's better to abandon a few requests than have all of them fail due to poor performance or resource starvation.
+CircuitBreakers - Defines the situation were a load may be sufficiently high that accepting new requests would cause system wise problems, on the basis it's better to abandon a few requests than have all of them fail due to poor performance or resource starvation.

-Fallbacks - we'ce already looked at these
+Fallbacks - we've already looked at these

-It's hard to actually simulate these in action, but we're going to show how to define a timeout. for the com.oracle.labs.helidon.storefront.resources.Storefrontesoruce class add the annotation `@Timeout(value = 15, unit = ChronoUnit.SECONDS)`
+It's hard to actually simulate these in action, but we're going to show how to define a timeout. for the com.oracle.labs.helidon.storefront.resources.StorefrontResource class add the annotation `@Timeout(value = 15, unit = ChronoUnit.SECONDS)`

 ```
 @Path("/store")